 ULB and IEE: the proximity of excellence

-The Master’s degree benefits from the cooperation between the Law Faculty of the Free University of Brussels (ULB) and the Institute for European Studies (IEE).
-Through events and conferences organised by the Institute, the Faculty and the European Law Centre, students have privileged access to leading experts in the field of EU law.
+The Master’s degree benefits from the cooperation between the Faculty of Law and Criminology of the Université libre de Bruxelles (ULB) and the Institute for European Studies (IEE).
+Through events and conferences organised by the Institute, the Faculty and the Centre for European Law, students have privileged access to leading experts in the field of EU law.

 – Expertise in EU law, including institutions and procedures